 During his speech, Dr Reilly (left) had an extraordinary rant at Senator Norris for having stated that Prozac was contraindicated in patients with Asperger’s, saying that what he said was untrue, Senator Norris, in fact, had been perfectly correct, as NICE specifically states that SSRIs should not be used to treat autism in children or even in adults.
 It is difficult to believe that one of Ireland’s most prominent, as well as richest, GPs should be unaware of the guidelines which he is supposed to follow.

 As with the first reading, it was expected that the bill would pass unopposed, so that it could be discussed fully in committee stages.
-However, after a last-minute change of plan, senators who had not been present at the debate appeared as if from nowhere to defeat the bill by 19 votes to 12.
+However, after a last-minute change of plan, senators appeared as if from nowhere to defeat the bill from 19 votes to 12.

 “Jake’s Amendment” by Bob Fiddaman

 “Prozac Took My Child” by Stephanie McGill Lynch (commentary by Bob Fiddaman)

 “In Memory of Jake McGill Lynch” (CCHR UK)